1% Better

 Create to live beyond time.

 Let’s assume advancements in brain-computer interfaces, neural networks, and quantum computing unlocks the ability to effectively digitize consciousness.
-Who might activate it and how would such an asset be portrayed, owned, and managed after the human passes away?
+Who might activate it, and how would such an asset be portrayed, owned, and managed after the human dies?

 It feels important to evolve elements that keep such an asset functioning, but the ideas, insight, perspectives, and overall interaction with such a digitized consciousness would need to be unscathed to remain true to the original source.
 If an uploaded mind was altered, a kind of digital entropy would fragment the asset away from its original purpose.